What to Know About Foundation Piers

 The first thing you need to realize is that if you do not address the initial cause of the foundation movement, you will have the same problems in the future.
 You can have the best structural engineer install the best piers on the market and still have issues.
 Piers are only going to work if there are no other problems with the foundation.
 Let’s say you have a leak under your home that is coming from old plumbing.
 The new piers will only last until the water starts to damage them.

-Yes, it may take quite some time for this to happen, but why spend more time and money for future repairs that can be avoided by addressing the main cause of your foundation problems.
+Yes, it may take quite some time for this to happen, but why spend more time and money on future repairs that can be avoided by addressing the main cause of your foundation problems.
 Whatever caused the foundation to move and shift in the first place can certainly damage the piers once they are installed.

 The work is only as good as the workers

 Secondly, you need to understand that the piers are only as good as the foundation repair company that is installing them.
 Piers need to be installed at the right depth in order to do an effective job.
 There are two types of soil under the foundation of your home.
 There is what is known as active soil.
 This is the soil that is effected by the environment surrounding your home.
 The soil can expand and contract depending on the temperatures outside.
 The water content can cause the same kind of soil movement.
 When the soil drys out it will begin to shrink.